andyshep/Francis/README.md

 # Francis

-Francis is an app for discovering Bonjour services on the local network.
+Francis is a SwiftUI app for discovering Bonjour services on the local network.
 It is built with a Combine layer on top of `NetServiceBrowser` and `NetService`.
-The app runs on both macOS and iOS.

 ## Requirements

-* Xcode 11
+* Xcode 12
 * Swift 5
-* macOS 10.15 or iOS 13

 ## Installation